 - Approved by the Chartered Institute of Personnel and Development (CIPD) - Intermediate Standards Level 5

-- Regular networking sessions with students on undergraduate and postgraduate HRM courses at LJMU
+- Regular networking sessions with students on all HR management courses and at CIPD events

 - Supports Associate membership of CIPD

 - Credits given towards the BA (Hons) Human Resource Management or access to MA Human Resource Management programmes